11 NCAC 05A .0910 INCIDENT REPORTING

 (4) The volume, trade name, and CAS number of AFFF products that are no longer utilized and could be removed from inventory for disposal, including the street address where the AFFF is stored.

 (5) A photograph of the label and the container of the AFFF.
 For the purpose of this Subparagraph, a photograph includes an electronic image produced by the camera of an electronic device.
+The information entered in the online database shall be updated annually in accordance with G.S.
+58-82B-5.

 (1) The date, time, and location, including street address and GPS coordinates, where AFFF was involved, the trade name, and CAS number of the AFFF used.